TheRoboticsClub/gsoc2022-Nikhil_Paliwal/docs/_posts/2022-09-02-Project-Summary.md

 Important Links:

-* All trained models are available [here](https://drive.google.com/drive/u/1/folders/1j2nnmfvRdQF5Ypfv1p3QF2p2dpNbXzkt).
+* All the trained models are available [here](https://drive.google.com/drive/u/1/folders/1j2nnmfvRdQF5Ypfv1p3QF2p2dpNbXzkt).
-* All simulation videos are available [here](https://drive.google.com/drive/folders/1ovjuWjSy-ea7YtgnaSsgVsHnbo0HJY1A?usp=sharing)
+* All the simulation videos are available [here](https://drive.google.com/drive/folders/1ovjuWjSy-ea7YtgnaSsgVsHnbo0HJY1A?usp=sharing)

 ### TensorFlow-TensorRT (TF-TRT)

 [TensorRT](https://developer.nvidia.com/tensorrt) is an SDK for high-performance deep learning inference.
-It utilized various techniques such as precision calibration, layer fusion, kernel tuning etc. It also support TensorFlow via TensorFlow-TensorRT package.
-I have optimized the models in three different precision (Int 8, float 16 and float 32) and achieved excellent results.
+It utilized various techniques such as precision calibration, layer fusion, kernel tuning, etc. It also supports TensorFlow via the TensorFlow-TensorRT package.
+I have optimized the models in three different precision (Int 8, float 16, and float 32) and achieved excellent results.

-The following issues and PR's are created and mergerd during that period:
+The following issues and PRs are created and merged during that period:

 * Issue - [Crash while recording stats with PilotNet (TF) model on Montreal circuit #392](https://github.com/JdeRobot/BehaviorMetrics/issues/392).
 * PR (new feature) - [Add support for inference optimization with TensorRT for Tensorflow models #71](https://github.com/JdeRobot/DeepLearningStudio/pull/71)